zowe/docs-site/docs/user-guide/ze-profiles.md

 In addition, you can hide a profile from the explorer tree, and permanently delete a profile.
 When you delete your profile permanently, the extension erases the profile from the `.zowe` folder.
 To hide or delete a profile, right-click the profile and choose one of the respective options from the list.

+#### Profile Validation

+Zowe Explorer includes the profile validation feature that helps to ensure that z/OSMF is accessible and ready for use.
+If a profile is valid, the profile is active and can be used.
+By default, the feature is automatically enabled.
+You can disable the feature by right-clicking on your profile and selecting the **Disable Validation for Profile** option.
+Alternatively, you can enable or disable the feature for all profiles in the VS Code settings.

+Follow these steps:

+1. Navigate to the VS Code settings.
+2. Open Zowe Explorer Settings.
+3. Enable or disable the automatic validation of profiles option.
+4. Restart VS Code.

 ### Associate Profile

 Extensions built on Zowe Explorer provide users with additional functionality through unique profile types, such as RSE or FTP.
 The "associate profiles" function allows users to link, or associate, these extension profile types with an existing zOSMF profile.
 Every Zowe Explorer profile has two types of association: primary and secondary.
 While the primary association is `zosmf`, the secondary association includes Zowe CLI plug-ins or other services you might have.
 Within the scope of their own extender package, associated profiles can be used to access a relevant REST API that is available to the extender.